zappascout/devil_notes-sources/docs/notes_16_devil.md

 ###347
 ==like eugenics, to which \[Libertarianism\] bears more than a passing conceptual resemblance==:
-In the sense that both deny the consideration of context.
+In the sense that both shun the consideration of context.
 The key tenets of Libertarian thought, as elucidated in the humorless, teeth-grindingly turgid and literal-minded parables of the novelist Ayn Rand, are simple: (i) people exist as individuals and are responsible for their own fates.
 Accordingly (ii)